mmiltiadous/Movie-Recommender-Systems/README.md

 # Movie Recommender Systems

-Implementation and evaluation of three recommender system algorithms on the **MovieLens 1M** dataset, using 5-fold cross-validation and RMSE/MAE metrics.
+Implementation and evaluation of three recommender system algorithms (Naive Methods, UV Matrix Decomposition, and Matrix Factorization) on the **MovieLens 1M** dataset, using 5-fold cross-validation and RMSE/MAE metrics.

 ## Files